rshield1/social_fitness/spec.md

     Render tells Rails which view or asset to show a user, without losing access to any variables defined in the controller action.
 Redirect is different.
 The redirect_to method tells your browser to send a request to another URL.

 What methods do we get from “belongs_to”, “has_many”, “has_many, through” and “has_secure_password”?
+belongs to gives you the method= of the parent such as Workout.category=, build_category/create_category, has many is a one to many relationship give you destroy/clear/size/find/create

-How do we represent relationships between models in our tables?
+How do we represent relationships between models in our tables? t.belongs_to/t.association_id/t.reference

 What are params?
 What are the two places they come from?
 ActionController::Base GET OR POST REQUEST URL OR FORMS

 What are sessions?
+sessions follow the page similar to cookies so we can set the userid to keep them logged in

-What is the flow of your application? (i.e. what triggers your get routes vs post routes or patch routes or delete routes)
+What is the flow of your application? (i.e. what triggers your get routes vs post routes or patch routes or delete routes) action/methods

 How do you authenticate your users when they log in?
+I use the authenticate method so I can check the truthyness of their password digest used by the bcrypt gem

 How do you validate that a username is unique?
+This is done in the model using validations uniqueness true

-Why do I need to check that a resource belongs to the current user in the patch and delete routes?
+Why do I need to check that a resource belongs to the current user in the patch and delete routes? becasue you want to delete only if the user associated with the resource.
+You dont want any user to delete anybodys information.

 What are URL helpers?
 Where do they come from?
+Url helpers come from actionview in rails it creates easy way to associate a Path with a particular url

-When do we typically use form_for vs. form_tag?
+When do we typically use form_for vs. form_tag? you use form for usually when you have a model associated with the form

 How does omniauth work?

 When a user makes a request (via form, link, manual change in the url), how does rails know how to handle that request?
+It handles it through the associated routes if set up correctly

 How do you validate data?
 When are these validations run?
+I validate data through the models validations and throught the params

 Why do we use a join table?
-What relationship are we setting up?
+What relationship are we setting up? we use it to set up a has many through relationship that has multiple belong to. it sets up a many to many relationship.
+You can use the table to query one model.

 How do we set up nested forms - what do these forms need to include so that we can associate the new object with the existing? (i.e. if we have the nested route: posts/1/comments/new, how do we associate the new comment with post with id of 1?)